 Salk Institute is offering a free guided architectural tour Monday through Friday at noon.
 Requests for reservations have required a minimum of two business days in advance of the date requested.
 The tour will cover everything from the philosophy (light, silence, order) to the functionality (an extra interstitial space between each floor of laboratories allows the flexibility to rearrange lab space) to the outdoor grounds, which were designed to represent the circularity of existence.
 The tour is relatively easy but does include stairs and the option to look inside the interstitial space between floors.
 Anyone with an interest in architecture should really take advantage of this opportunity to tour what architectural critics call one of the greatest works of our time.

-Stop and see the stunning architecture at the Salk Institute when you stay at The Shoal La Jolla Beach hotel in La Jolla.
+Stop and see the stunning architecture at the Salk Institute when you stay at The Shoal La Jolla Beach Hotel.